 Question: Is Immaculate Conception a Holy Day of Obligation?

-, the patronal feast of the United States, is a Holy Day of Obligation.
-Because this feast honoring Mary, the Mother of God, celebrates one of the most important events in salvation history, it is never abrogated, even when it falls on a Saturday or a Monday.
+Answer: The Solemnity of the Immaculate Conception, the patronal feast of the United States, is a Holy Day of Obligation.
+Because this feast honoring Mary, the Mother of God, celebrates one of the most important events in salvation history, it is never abrogated, even when December 8 falls on a Saturday or a Monday.

 However, if December 8 falls on a Sunday (as in, for instance, 2013), the celebration of the Solemnity of the Immaculate Conception is transferred to Monday, December 9, because Sundays in Advent take precedence over any other feast.
 When the celebration is transferred, rather than naturally falling on a Monday, the obligation to attend Mass does not transfer with it.
 See When Is Immaculate Conception 2013? for more details.